Mau8764/Fintual-test/README.md

 It determines which stocks to buy or sell to align the portfolio's current holdings (e.g., 10 shares of AAPL, 2 of META) with a target allocation (e.g., 60% AAPL, 40% META).

+## Important:
+The code could be improved or refactored.
+For example, distributing the logic across different files to avoid violating the SOLID pattern.
+However, I decided to leave it in a single file to facilitate code execution on any computer.

 ## Core Logic

 The solution is built around two main classes: